thisisbalu/exception-decoded/_posts/aws/2024-08-27-aws-mgn-throttlingexception.md

 For more information, refer to the official [AWS Application Migration Service Documentation](https://docs.aws.amazon.com/mgn/latest/userguide/what-is-mgn.html) and [AWS Throttling Documentation](https://docs.aws.amazon.com/general/latest/gr/api-retries.html#api-retries.

 By employing these techniques, you'll ensure efficient usage of AWS MGN while minimizing the likelihood of encountering a `ThrottlingException`.
 Keep learning and happy migrating!

----

-Feel free to share your experiences or ask questions in the comments below!